Our drone expert answers: What are the advantages and disadvantages of drone surveys compared to traditional survey methods?

 In terms of disadvantages, probably the biggest one, as I said, is precision.
 The accuracy, it's not as, the accuracies of a drone survey are not as good as a traditional survey.
 But when you're talking about things like vegetation and grass heights and all that sort of thing, you can kind of get caught up in the details.
 Let's say if the end result is a guy with an excavator coming in and digging holes, maybe you don't need 5 millimeters of accuracy because I don't think the guy with the excavator is operating to that.
 So, you know, those are the sorts of things to consider when looking at the disadvantages.

 According to our expert Bob Foley, founder of Engineers With Drones, drones are the best solution in terms of speed and safety especially for large areas of land.
 Traditional surveys remain more accurate vs a drone survey, however you need to determine what level of precision is needed for the land survey before getting caught up in this.
-You might not need a 5mm level of accuracy if the machinery being brought onto site, like excavators for example, aren't operating to that.
+For example, you might not need a 5mm level of accuracy if the machinery being brought onto site, like excavators for example, aren't operating to that.

 We use cookies to enhance your experience on our website.
 By continuing to browse, you agree to our use of cookies.
 Learn more...